 How much are locums paid?

-Locums are paid $849.50 per day of service (day of service = 8-hour day) for the first 60 days, pro-rated for any half day of service (half day service = 4-hour day).
-Upon completion of 60 days of service (480 hours) they receive a one-time $6,000 payment and are entitled to bill an additional $100 per day of service beginning on their 61st day ($949.50, pro-rated for half a day of service).
-Calculation of the completion of 60 days of service will include both full days of service and any accumulated half days of service (e.g., 55 full days of service and 10 half days of service).
+Locums are paid $1175.80 per 8-hour day of service for the first 60 days, pro-rated for any partial day of service.
+The daily rate increases to $1275.80 from day one once locums complete 60 days of service (paid retroactively in a $6000 bonus).
+Calculation of the completion of 60 days of service will include both full days of service and any accumulated partial days of service (e.g., 55 full days of service and 10 half days of service).

 How are the locum physicians paid?